 Why not eat a muffin for breakfast?
 Just avoid the overly sugary ones in Starbucks, and make your own.
 You can find the recipe for these strawberry-shortcake breakfast muffins in Zanna Van Dijk's book Strong ($17).

-Amy Hopkinson, digital director at Women's Health, often chows down on an oat-based breakfast, as she has found these fuel her workouts best and keep her feeling full.
+Amy Hopkinson, digital director at Women's Health, often chows down on an oat-based breakfast, as she has found this fuels her workouts best and keep her feeling full.
 Don't want to carb-load?
 Try making zoats instead—these combine courgette (otherwise known as zucchini) with oats.
 Sounds weird; tastes great.

-The fat-burning benefits of matcha is quite phenomenal.
+The fat-burning benefits of matcha are quite phenomenal.
 The chemical components basically make up an internal gym for your body.
 (Sounds good, right?)
-Drinking matcha can help you burn more calories, while studies show it can also help you burn up to 25% more fat.
+Drinking matcha can help you burn more calories, while studies show it can also help you burn fat.
 Try a matcha latte, or make like wellness guru Candice Kumai and add the powder to your protein pancakes come the weekend.

-A study found that eggs for breakfast, as part of a calorie-controlled diet, helped with fat loss compared to eating a bagel.
+Eggs for breakfast are a protein-packed way to start your day.
 The yolks contain the goodness, but if you want to go low-fat, do a ratio of one egg to two egg whites.
-Load your omelette with chicken or prawns for protein and plenty of veggies to ensure you're getting those all-important micronutrients.
+Try loading your omelet with chicken for protein and plenty of veggies to ensure you're getting those all-important micronutrients.
 Oh, and add salad leaves—sure, it's not lunch, but we're not the breakfast police.